Use the links below to navigate between Stramit's Terms and Conditions of Sale (for customers) and Terms and Conditions of Purchase (for Suppliers).

 (b) We suffer an Insolvency Event and/or suffer a Force Majeure Event which delays or prevents performance of the whole or any part of the Contract and/or We commit a breach of a material term of the Contract.

-Banyo, QLD, 4014 or sent by email to email@example.com and unless the contrary is proved the notice will be taken as delivered in the case of mail: on the fourth business day following posting and in the case of email: immediately provided no notification of sending error is received by You.
+14.1 Notices to be given by You to Us may be delivered personally or sent to the National Credit Manager at Our address at PO BOX 1555 Browns Plains, QLD, 4118 or sent by email to Credit@stramit.com.au and unless the contrary is proved the notice will be taken as delivered in the case of mail: on the third business day following posting and in the case of email: immediately provided no notification of sending error is received by You.

 (a) by any and all parties by way of electronic signature; and